abapkochbuch/Sources/README.md

 # Chapter 04
 In the book we describe to use number range objekt "ZBOOK_TIK".
 Actually it's "ZBOOK_TIC".
 Please make sure you use the right object name.

+# Chapter 5
+Reuse Controls

+# Chapter 6
+Work with textedit Control

+# Chapter 7
+Application log

+# Chapter 8
+Change documents.
+not yet supportet by abapGit.
+Create as described in the book

+# Chapter 9
+Work with Tree Controls

+# Chapter 10
+Dynamic documents

+# Chapter 11
+Implement modules in ticket system (no sources)

+# Chapter 12
+Use frame works.
+Creation of Spliiter-admin-control.